-A successful use of barrier patches in the management of Dexcom G6? contact dermatitis ? a case study Case report
+A successful use of barrier patches in the management of contact dermatitis to a continuous glucose monitoring device – a case study Opis przypadku

 The popularity of continuous glucose monitoring (CGM) devices rises, similar to the prevalence of CGM-related contact dermatitis.
 There is still a paucity of recommendations for its treatment, and here, we documented the use of barrier patches from adhesive dressing tape.
 A 25-year-old type I diabetic presented symptoms of contact dermatitis after a month of CGM use.
 A barrier patch significantly prevented its symptoms.
 CGM was discontinued for over a year, and after it was reintroduced, the symptoms relapsed.
 Barrier patches were used again, with good results.
 We added some data on the management of CGM-related contact dermatitis and materials suitable for barrier patches.